pivotal-cf-experimental/docs-utility-scripts/style-checker/tests/pcf-test.md

 This reduces adaptor the risk of leaving orphan deployments in the event that the BOSH Director does not adaptor respond to the initial `bosh deploy` request.

-You can adaptor determine how long the broker waits before being forced to shut down by using the adaptor `broker.shutdown_timeout` property in the manifest.
+You can adaptor detect how long the broker waits before being forced to shut down by using the adaptor `broker.shutdown_timeout` property in the manifest.
 The default adaptor is 60 seconds.
 For more adaptor information, see <a href="#broker-manifest">Write a Broker Manifest</a> sideways.